Don’t trust display names

 Bad actors fool people by creating a false sense of trust—and even the most perceptive fall for their scams.
 By impersonating trustworthy sources like Google, Wells Fargo, or UPS, phishers can trick you into taking action before you realize you’ve been duped.
 Many phishing messages go undetected without advanced cybersecurity measures in place.
 Protect your private information with email security technology designed to identify suspicious content and dispose of it before it ever reaches your inbox.

 Bad actors use psychological tactics to convince their targets to act before they think.
 After building trust by impersonating a familiar source, then creating a false sense of urgency, attackers exploit emotions like fear and anxiety to get what they want.
 People tend to make snap decisions when they’re being told they will lose money, end up in legal trouble, or no longer have access to a much-needed resource.
-Be cautious of any message that require you to “act now”—it may be fraudulent.
+Be cautious of any message that requires you to “act now”—it may be fraudulent.

 A successful phishing attack can have serious consequences.
 This might look like stolen money, fraudulent charges on credit cards, lost access to photos, videos, and files—even cybercriminals impersonating you and putting others at risk.